 Published Sep 5, 2025

-Microsoft Teams will block messages containing weaponizable file types (e.g., executables) in chats and channels to reduce malware risks.
-This feature starts targeted release in September 2025 (off by default) and general availability in November 2025 (on by default).
-Admins can enable it via Teams Admin Center or PowerShell.
+Microsoft Teams will block messages containing unsafe, weaponizable file types in chats and channels starting November 3, 2025.
+This protection, enabled by default at General Availability, notifies senders and recipients when messages are blocked.
+Admins can configure settings via the Teams Admin Center or PowerShell.

 Introduction